SpeciesUpdated May 2026

 Origin

-South America (Amazon basin, especially Paraguay, Brazil)
+South America (Amazon basin: Paraguay, Brazil)

 Adult size